GDPR Compliance in the U.S.: What to Know

 It’s best to think of the California Consumer Protection Act (CCPA) and the California Privacy Rights Act (CPRA) as essentially the same thing.

-This led to a citizen’s initiative ballot question in 2020, called the CPRA, which built upon the CCPA, changing some of the text, adding other text, and clarifying some questions around enforcement and who’s actually covered by the law.
+Because of the Californians for Consumer Privacy push, the California legislature added a citizen’s initiative ballot question in 2020 on whether or not an amendment to the CCPA should be created—the CPRA.
+The CPRA built upon the CCPA text, changing some items, adding others, and clarifying some questions around enforcement and who’s actually covered by the law.

-At this point, for all intents and purposes, the CPRA is the only law you need to worry about, as it’s like the CCPA+, or CCPA 2.0, and it covers the entirety of the text you need for understanding the California privacy law.
+At this point, for all intents and purposes, the CPRA is the only law you need to worry about.
+It’s like the CCPA+, or CCPA 2.0, and it covers everything you need to know to understand California data privacy law.

-In theory, you could have to comply with CPRA one year and not the next, depending on your revenue mix and business initiatives, but the CPRA is in line with many laws around the country and the world, and most of what it requires will likely soon be considered general best practice, so it doesn’t make a lot of sense to try to figure out each year whether you can get out of it.
+In theory, you could have to comply with CPRA one year and not the next, depending on your revenue mix and business initiatives.
+However, the CPRA is in line with many laws around the country and the world, and most of what it requires is considered general best practice, so it doesn’t make a lot of sense to try to figure out whether you can get out of CPRA compliance each year.

-The penalties for not complying with the law haven’t changed much from CCPA to CPRA.
-However, the new CPRA empowers the Attorney General, California’s 62 different district attorneys, and a brand-new California Privacy Protection Agency to enforce it, with those powers coming into force on July 1, 2023.
+The penalties for not complying with the law haven’t changed much from the CCPA to the CPRA.
+However, the new CPRA empowers the Attorney General, California’s 62 different district attorneys and a brand-new California Privacy Protection Agency (CPPA) to enforce it—the CPPA’s ability to CPRA enforcement powers begin on July 1, 2023.

 That means there are a lot more “cops on the beat,” so to speak, with the ability to investigate business practices and bring actions to penalize those organizations that are not in compliance.

-Is it likely that California enforcers will look kindly on businesses that make small mistakes or have small oversights in their compliance plans, especially in the first few years?
+Is it likely that enforcers of California privacy law will look kindly on businesses that make small mistakes or have small oversights in their compliance plans, especially in the first few years?
 Absolutely.

 Is it likely that “I had no idea I had to comply with this law,” will work as an excuse when a regulator comes calling?
 Absolutely not.